nicklafferty/craftycody/content/life/turning-our-yard-into-a-magical-forest.md

 In the front of the bed, we planted one lavender and two Gregg's mistflower.
 They're all perennials and should have beautiful purple blooms.

-In the half-bed, I put a jasmine star ivy plant that I'm hoping will grow up the wall and break up all that white brick.
+In the half-bed, I put a star jasmine plant that I'm hoping will grow up the wall and break up all that white brick.
 I'll have to get a bigger trellis eventually since they don't stick to walls.